-- Step 6 – If the CRC deems that the requestor has met all necessary criteria established through the AMA CPT Editorial Panel, the AUA can work with the requestor to complete the Coding Change Proposal (CCP) required by the AMA.
+- Step 6 – If the CRC deems that the requestor has met all necessary criteria established through the AMA CPT Editorial Panel, the AUA can work with the requestor to complete the Coding Change Application (CCA) required by the AMA.

 - Step 7 – The AUA will assist with submission of the Code Change Proposal to the American Medical Association.

-For additional information or assistance, contact Stephanie N. Stinchcomb, CPC, CCS-P, Director, Reimbursement & Regulation Department at sstinchcomb@AUAnet.org or 410-689-3786.
+For additional information or assistance, contact Stephanie N. Storck, CPC, CCS-P, Director Payment Policy at sstinchcomb@AUAnet.org or 410-689-3786.